Deuterium arc lamp

 A deuterium arc lamp (or simply deuterium lamp) is a low-pressure gas-discharge light source often used in spectroscopy when a continuous spectrum in the ultraviolet region is needed.

 Plasma "arc" or discharge lamps using hydrogen are notable for their high output in the ultraviolet, with comparatively little output in the visible and infrared.
 This is similar to the situation in a hydrogen flame.
 Arc lamps made with ordinary light-hydrogen (hydrogen-1) provide a very similar UV spectrum to deuterium, and have been used in UV spectroscopes.
 However, lamps using deuterium have a longer life span and an emissivity (intensity) at the far end of their UV range which is three to five times that of an ordinary hydrogen arc bulb, at the same temperature.
 Deuterium arc lamps, therefore, despite being several times more expensive, are considered a superior light source to light-hydrogen arc lamps, for the shortwave UV range.

 Principle of operation

 A deuterium lamp uses a tungsten filament and anode placed on opposite sides of a nickel box structure designed to produce the best output spectrum.
 Unlike an incandescent bulb, the filament is not the source of light in deuterium lamps.
-Instead an arc is created from the filament to the anode, a similar process to arc lamps.
-Because the filament must be very hot before it can operate, it is heated for approximately 20 seconds before use.
-Because the discharge process produces its own heat, the heater is turned down after discharge begins.
-Although firing voltages are 300 to 500 volts, once the arc is created voltages drop to around 100 to 200 volts.
+Instead, an arc is created from the filament to the anode, a similar process to arc lamps.
+Since the filament must be very hot before it can operate, it is heated for approximately 20 seconds before use.
+Since the discharge process produces its own heat, the heater is turned down after discharge begins.
+Although firing voltages are 300 to 500 volts, once the arc is created, voltages drop to around 100 to 200 volts.